When you don’t know what you’re looking for… it’s easy to make mistakes.

 TOP 10 THINGS TO LOOK FOR IN A NEW DENTIST:

 1. Time in Chair & Getting to Know You

 Time allows you to ask questions, provide your full medical history and ensure that all your needs are dealt with appropriately.
 A thorough new patient exam including “Perio Chart” should take at least 60 minutes.
 A hygiene clean & polish should be 45+ minutes.

 Time also allows a dentist to be gentle and provide space for you to relax and be comfortable with treatment before beginning.

 2. A Busy Practice, Running On Time

 If a practice is busy, it is likely they are doing great work and focussing on patient service.
-Ask to see a folio of work and inquire about their processes that ensure proper diagnosis and treatment.
+Ask to see examples of work and inquire about their processes that ensure proper and thorough diagnosis and treatment.
 They should cater for emergencies and provide convenient opening hours.

 3. Infection Control

 The dental surgery area and tools should appear spotless in order to eliminate cross contamination.
 Masks and gloves are a must and items should be placed within sterile areas, wrapped in plastic or in bags.
 You should feel comfortable and safe.
 The dentist should, whenever possible, use a “dental dam” being a piece of flexible plastic that isolates the teeth being worked on.
 This dam means that the rest of your mouth, lungs and body are separated from the work being done… a much healthier method of dentistry.
 Insist on it.

 4. An In-Depth Exam WITH Gum & Bone Charting